 Comfort

-The RADIKL stretch hiking pants for men, are even more comfortable than the RENEGADE, and the polar opposite of the RYDR.
+The RADIKL stretch hiking pants for men are even more comfortable than the RENEGADE, and the polar opposite of the RYDR.
 These pants are made of stretch material with technical performance in mind.
-This is a flexible, slim fit hiking pant that performs equally well whether I’m lounging on the couch playing Elden Ring, trucking through the backcountry, or taking a relaxing stroll along the beach.
+This is a flexible, slim-fit hiking pant that performs equally well whether I’m lounging on the couch playing Elden Ring, trucking through the backcountry, or taking a relaxing stroll along the beach.

-KUHL’s Free Ryde Waist means the waist fits sit low and comfortable on these pants.
+KUHL’s Free Ryde Waist means the waist fits sit low and comfortably on these pants.
 In particular, they’re generally straight-legged and have a slight taper down the lower leg.
 This is to prevent that bulky “tubular” look that stiffer pants like the RYDR sometimes get.

 One of the unique features of the Kuhl RADIKL is the lateral stretch panels that run from just below the knee up to the hip on either side.
 These aren’t just some gimmicks.
 Functionality-wise, they do enable increased movement and comfort (I often find myself doing a bit of light yoga in these pants in the morning).